-Mr. Robert G. Brown, a Director, the Chairman, President and Chief Executive Officer and a major stockholder of the Company, and Mr. William H. Bartels, a Director, the Vice Chairman and a major stockholder of the Company, are executive officers and the sole stockholders and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMSI"), and SPAR Infotech, Inc. ("SIT").
+Mr. Robert G. Brown, a Director, the Chairman, President and Chief Executive Officer of the Company and a major stockholder of SGRP, and Mr. William H. Bartels, a Director and the Vice Chairman of the Company and a major stockholder of SGRP, are executive officers and the sole stockholders and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMSI"), and SPAR Infotech, Inc. ("SIT").

-SMS and SMSI provided approximately 99% of the Company's field representatives (through its independent contractor field force) and approximately 92% of the Company's field management at a total cost of approximately \$24.0 million, \$36.0 million, and \$30.5 million for 2004, 2003, and 2002, respectively.
-Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, SMS provides the services of SMS's field force of approximately 6,300 independent contractors to the Company.
-Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, SMSI provides approximately 50 full-time national, regional and district managers to the Company.
+SMS and SMSI provided approximately 99% of the Company's merchandising specialists in the field (through its independent contractor field force) and approximately 86% of the Company's field management at a total cost of approximately \$20.0 million, \$24.4 million, and \$36.0 million for 2005, 2004, and 2003, respectively.
+Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, SMS provides the services of SMS's merchandising specialist field force of approximately 5,600 independent contractors to the Company.
+Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, SMSI provides approximately 44 full-time national, regional and district managers to the Company.
 For those services, the Company has agreed to reimburse SMS and SMSI for all of their costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective costs, except that for 2004 SMSI agreed to concessions that reduced the premium paid by approximately \$640,000 for 2004.
-Total net premiums (4% of SMS and SMSI costs less 2004 concessions) paid to SMS and SMSI for services rendered were approximately \$320,000, \$1,350,000, and \$1,100,000 for 2004, 2003, and 2002, respectively.
+Total net premiums (4% of SMS and SMSI costs less 2004 concessions) paid to SMS and SMSI for services rendered were approximately \$770,000, \$320,000, and \$1,350,000 for 2005, 2004, and 2003, respectively.
 The Company has been advised that Messrs.
 Brown and Bartels are not paid any salaries as officers of SMS or SMSI so there were no salary reimbursements for them included in such costs or premium.
 However, since SMS and SMSI are "Subchapter S" corporations, Messrs.
 Brown and Bartels benefit from any income of such companies allocated to them.

-SIT provided substantially all of the Internet computer programming services to the Company at a total cost of approximately \$1,170,000, \$1,610,000, and \$1,630,000 for 2004, 2003, and 2002, respectively.
-SIT provided approximately 34,000, 47,000, and 46,000 hours of Internet computer programming services to the Company for 2004, 2003, and 2002, respectively.
+SIT provided substantially all of the Internet computer programming services to the Company at a total cost of approximately \$771,000, \$1,170,000, and \$1,610,000 for 2005, 2004, and 2003, respectively.
+SIT provided approximately 25,000, 34,000, and 47,000 hours of Internet computer programming services to the Company for 2005, 2004, and 2003, respectively.
 Pursuant to the Amended and Restated Programming and Support Agreement dated as of January 1, 2004, SIT continues to provide programming services to the Company for which the Company has agreed to pay SIT competitive hourly wage rates for time spent on Company matters and to reimburse the related out-of-pocket expenses of SIT and its personnel.
-The average hourly billing rate was \$34.71, \$34.24, and \$35.10 for 2004, 2003, and 2002, respectively.
+The average hourly billing rate was \$30.34, \$34.71, and \$34.24 for 2005, 2004, and 2003, respectively.
 The Company has been advised that no hourly charges or business expenses for Messrs.
-Brown and Bartels were charged to the Company by SIT for 2004.
+Brown and Bartels were charged to the Company by SIT.
 However, since SIT is a "Subchapter S" corporation, Messrs.
 Brown and Bartels benefit from any income of such company allocated to them.